 Managers must be clear about “what I expect from you” to the team.
 The stigma of manager forcing teams to work can let young managers shy away from that conversation.
 Establishing clear expectations is essential for team work and ensure personal growth for individuals.
-Some expectations are across the team, and these rooted in shared engineering principles, and even though sometimes we might think we are stating the obvious, clearing setting those tones across the board is essential to maintain a consistent culture.
+Some expectations are across the team, and these rooted in shared engineering principles, and even though sometimes we might think we are stating the obvious, consistently stating the same message, even it is obvious, results in a consistent culture.

 As just important, managers should openly share “what you can expect from me” when talking to their team.
 Many managers publish their working styleguide (e.g. “working with me” article) in public, this is a great practice because by writing such styleguide, it encourages managers to explore and reflect on how they work.